ofTheo/ofxKinect/README.markdown

 `openFrameworks/apps/myApps/myKinectProject/`

-On Mac, rename the project in XCode (do not just rename the .xcodeproj fiel in Finder): Project->Rename
+On Mac, rename the project in XCode (do not rename the .xcodeproj file in Finder!): XCode Menu->Project->Rename

 Adding ofxKinect to an Existing Project
 ---------------------------------------